codex-academy/The-Dojo/_posts/2016-04-01-trafficlight-dash.md

 Make sure this function work for other journeys too, like:

 `There are 12 traffic lights on my way home (I take a different route).
-I went through 2 orange ones, and 8 green ones.`
+On the way 2 were orange, and 8 were green.`